Elisheva-Jacobson/Navigate-js/README.md

 **Installation**

-Run npm i navigate-js in your terminal.
+Run npm i js-routing in your terminal.
-Include import navigate from 'navigate-js' in your JS file (if using webpack) or import navigate from '/node_modules/navigate-js/index.js' if using es6 modules without webpack.
+Include import navigate from 'js-routing' in your JS file (if using webpack) or import navigate from '/node_modules/js-routing/index.js' if using es6 modules without webpack.

 **Usage**